Oluwatunmise-olat/auto-scaling-ci-cd-pipeline/README.md

 On new deploy

 - Update Launch Template (This creates a new template version)
-- Delete Old Template but leave the last 2
+- Delete Old Template but leave the last 2 (use EventBridge)
 - Start instance refresh on ASG

 For Envs Use Parameter Store